What, you're still here?

 The Clio Awards wanted to stand out from other awards shows as they introduced a new suite of nontraditional categories.
 So we parodied this emerging trend by uncovering an elaborate multichannel ruse of our own—a clandestine operation that was keeping surveillance on advertising creativity.

-Designed to target mid-sized tech companies on Gizmodo, this instructional, single-panel comic series showcased some of the less-then-ideal alternatives to using IBM solutions in the workplace.
+To target mid-sized tech companies on Gizmodo, this instructional, single-panel comic series showcased less-then-ideal alternatives to using IBM software in the workplace.

 Analytics can be boring.
 Except when it's applied to things that people really care about.
 Enter ‘Pop Data.’
 Using social sentiment analysis, IBM discovered that Steampunk, a curious, fashion trend born from sci-fi, was poised to bust out into mainstream retail.
 IBM set their offbeat prediction to this eccentric infographic.
 Soon the prediction and the trend-spotting technology was all the rage: